axios/axios/README.md

   statusText: 'OK',

   // `headers` the HTTP headers that the server responded with
-  // All header names are lower cased and can be accessed using the bracket notation.
+  // All header names are lowercase and can be accessed using the bracket notation.
   // Example: `response.headers['content-type']`
   headers: {},